“Just In Case” Jack’s Emergency Water Storage Solution

 Finally, what “sealed the deal” for me was if you buy the 6 jug package system, you receive some nice extras:

-Then if I decide to purchase more, I can go with individual jugs since I don’t need any more spigots or wrenches, etc.
+Then, if I decide to purchase more, I can buy individual jugs since I don’t need any more spigots, wrenches, etc.

 So next, I’ll share the process I used to fill and store my Legacy Premium Water Jugs